Student Loan Borrower Assisstance

 • You’ll pay more over time than under a Standard or Graduated plan.

-• Not a good option if you’re hoping to have your loans canceled under PSLF or IDR loan cancellation.
+• This is not a good option if you’re hoping to have your loans canceled under PSLF or IDR loan cancellation.

 More About Extended Repayment